Whitney Houston: Health

 During her marriage, Houston suffered several miscarriages, including one during the filming of The Bodyguard, another in July 1994, and another in December 1996.

+In June 1993, the New York Post reported that Houston overdosed on diet pills in an attempt to lose weight following the birth of her daughter and had been treated at a Miami-area hospital.
+The following day after the Post article was published, Houston denied the allegations through her lawyer Sheldon Platt, with Platt stating, "she has never taken a diet pill in her life.
+She's outraged.
+She's hurt."
+Platt also denied Houston had been taken to the hospital, adding "the article is completely wrong - not accurate - completely out of whack.
+None of this has happened."

 Rolling Stone published a story in June 2000 stating that Cissy Houston and others had held a July 1999 intervention in which they unsuccessfully attempted to persuade Whitney to obtain drug treatment.

-In her 2019 memoirs, A Song for You: My Life with Whitney Houston, Houston's longtime executive assistant and friend, Robyn Crawford, said she departed from Houston's management company after Houston declined to seek help for her drug dependency; years earlier, Houston claimed in an interview that the two friends parted ways over Houston's husband, Bobby Brown.
+In her 2019 memoir A Song for You: My Life with Whitney Houston, Houston's longtime executive assistant and friend, Robyn Crawford, said she departed from Houston's management company after Houston declined to seek help for her drug dependency; years earlier, Houston claimed in an interview that the two friends parted ways over Houston's husband, Bobby Brown.

 In September 2001, Houston's extremely thin appearance led to rumors about her health.
-Her publicist stated, "Whitney has been under stress due to family matters and when she is under stress she doesn't eat."
+Her publicist Nancy Seltzer stated, "Whitney has been under stress due to family matters and when she is under stress she doesn't eat."
 In 2009, Houston acknowledged that drug use had been the reason for her weight loss in 2001.

 In 2002, Houston gave an interview with Diane Sawyer to promote her upcoming album.
 During the interview, she addressed rumors of drug use, famously saying, "crack is whack".
 She admitted to using various substances but denied having an eating disorder.